eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 }
 ```

-The code above includes the `hello.hpp` header, which defines the `hello` contract class, and defines the `hi` action.
+The code above includes the `hello.hpp` header, which defines the `hello` contract class and the `hi` action.

 Now you will compile the `hello` contract.